-The Samsung Galaxy S4 is now over a year old and if you haven't heard it's been replaced in 2014 by the Korean firm's latest flagship offering, the Galaxy S5.
+The Samsung Galaxy S4 is now over a year old, and if you haven't heard it has been replaced by the Korean firm's 2014 flagship offering, the Galaxy S5.

-One of the most impressive things about the phone was the fact the size hadn't changed from the Galaxy S3 - the Galaxy S4 comes in at 136.6 x 69.8 x 7.9mm (5.38 x 2.75 x 0.31 inches), meaning there's no extra heft to try to work with in your palm.
+One of the most impressive things about the phone was the fact the size hadn't changed from the Galaxy S3 - the Galaxy S4 comes in at 136.6 x 69.8 x 7.9mm, meaning there's no extra heft to try to work with in your palm.

 However, despite this fact, the screen on the S4 has been increased once more, to a 5-inch display with Full HD resolution.
-OK, so it's no longer a big deal when compared to the 5.5-inch QHD offering on the LG G3, but that doesn't mean it's not a greatly impressive screen.
+OK, so it's no longer a big deal when compared to the QHD offering on the 5.5-inch LG G3 and 5.7-inch Galaxy Note 4, but that doesn't mean it's not a greatly impressive screen.

-The Galaxy S4 borrowed a lot from the other top smartphones.
+The Galaxy S4 shared a lot with the other top smartphones of its era.
 Both the Sony Xperia Z1 and the HTC One have screens that rock the same resolution, but neither of them have the jaw-dropping clout of the Super AMOLED HD screen on offer here.

-On top of that, there's a much faster processor packed under the hood, ample storage space for media thanks to an expandable memory card slot, and the likes of 4G, Bluetooth 4.0, NFC and pretty much any other connection you care to mention on board.
+On top of that, there's a much faster processor packed under the hood, ample storage space for media thanks to an expandable memory card slot, and 4G, Bluetooth 4.0, NFC and pretty much any other connection you care to mention on board.

 Samsung has tried to supplement this with a tranche of software upgrades too, meaning a more powerful camera, a better way to communicate with your friends and consume media, and interestingly a big push into health through dedicated apps too.

 So while the "faux metal" band makes a comeback on this model, it looks a lot more premium.
-And there's very little flex in the chassis when you hold it tightly, which was another problem with the Galaxy S3 at times.
+And there's very little flex in the chassis when you hold it tightly, which was another problem with the Galaxy S3.

-It can get dented very easily though, and be careful not to crack your screen if you do so - we've heard of a few instances where this has happened to S4 users, although that can be said of many other polycabonate smartphones.
+It can get dented very easily though, and be careful not to crack your screen if you do so - I've heard of a few instances where this has happened to S4 users, although that can be said of many other polycarbonate smartphones.

-That doesn't mean that the phone is completely remodelled from the S3 - it's very similar in appearance, so much so that a number of people asking to see it during our review thought we were palming them off with our old S3.
+That doesn't mean that the phone is completely remodelled from the S3 - it's very similar in appearance, so much so that a number of people asking to see it during my review thought I was palming them off with my old S3.
 The polycarbonate chassis remains, but that brings with it the faithful battery cover, which conceals a removable battery and microSD slot.

-We're not so fussed about the battery being able to drop out of the phone - so few people carry around a spare battery, and nowadays portable charging blocks are becoming so cheap and light that they make much more sense too.
+I'm not so fussed about the battery being able to drop out of the phone - so few people carry around a spare battery, and nowadays portable charging blocks are becoming so cheap and light that they make much more sense.

-We'd almost prefer something like the Sony Xperia Z1, which has a refined and packaged chassis but doesn't need a removable battery: it makes use of a slot instead for the memory card.
+I'd almost prefer something like the Sony Xperia Z2, which has a refined and packaged chassis but doesn't need a removable battery instead it makes use of a slot for the memory card.
 This integrated nature would make for a slightly more premium feel to the phone.